airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

 Docker relies on [CoW][cow] (Copy on Write) from the filesystem ([great LWN series on union filesystems][unionfs-lwn], which enable CoW).
-This is to make sure that if you have 100 containers running from an image, you don’t need 100 *
-<size of image> disk space.
-Instead, each container creates a CoW layer on top
-of the image and only uses disk space when it changes a file from the original image.
+This is to make sure that if you have 100 containers running from an image, you don’t need `100x<size of image>` disk space.
+Instead, each container creates a CoW layer on top of the image and only uses disk space when it changes a file from the original image.
 Good container citizens have a minimal impact on the filesystem inside the container, as such changes means the container takes on state, which is a